derekchinn/agency-tools/README.md

           -w WALL_VERSION, --wall-version WALL_VERSION
                                 (optional - will attempt to use latest) which version of the medi wall you want to use

+## Upload to S3
+A bash script that will upload files to S3 for us.
+The benefit of this script, though, is that it will set the max-age header on EVERYTHING you upload.. which is way nice since you have to set it on each individual item uploaded.
+Additionally, it gzips for you (optionally, of course)!

+Pre-req:
+* You need s3cmd installed

+        brew install s3cmd

+* Configure s3cmd

+        s3cmd --configure

+It's going to then ask you to put your in your "access key" and "secret key".
+To get those, you should log on to a production box, run s3cmd and copy down the values (just press enter twice when prompted - IMPORTANT!
+Press ctrl + c after so that you don't actually save it).

+Once you've entered the keys, press enter to all the prompts until it asks if you want to test the keys.
+Once it asks to test, just say "no" and then save.

+* Running the command

+        ./upload_to_s3.sh -b livefyre-nike-kd-ap-6 -s ../kd-aunt-pearl-6/ -i invalidation.txt -e gzip

+Note, we gzip the contents.. so if you don't want that, don't put "-e gzip".